mailmrmanoj/angular-js-training/README.md

 First, we will see how to write a phone number input box using native DOM

 Next, we will do the same work by building a custom angular directive and re-using it wherever we want.

+# 5. Writing our own services and filters
+A service called `CountryService` will be written that queries a remote web service to query all countries' names and languages.

+A filter called `demoCapitalize' will be written that upper-cases the input word